notash23/AttendanceClient/README.md

 ## Demo

-The app will scan the Attendance App's QR code and record the attendnace on the Admin app
+The app will scan the Attendance App's QR code and record the attendance on the Admin app
 ![Demo](public/demo.gif)

 ## Deployment